Hybrid Event Frame Sensors: Modeling, Calibration, and Simulation

 \section{Experiments}

-We conduct experiments in two stages: first, we validate the noise model and calibration framework on real data; second, we evaluate the simulator on real data—assessing temporal accuracy via video frame interpolation~\citeps{ma2025timelens,tulyakov2021time_1} and spatial fidelity via video deblurring~\cite{sun2022event,sun2023event}. \textbf{Sensor:} We evaluate two hybrid event sensors\footnote{\url{ www.alpsentek.com/product}, \texttt{Eiger Model:APX003}}, GEN2 and Eiger, both using a Quad-Bayer~\citeps{gharbi2016deep} APS to increase spatial resolution.
-Within each Quad-Bayer~\citeps{gharbi2016deep} block, GEN2 embeds one white event pixel, whereas Eiger embeds four color-filtered event pixels.
-The APS resolution is $3246\times 2448$, and the EVS resolutions are $1632\times 1224$ and $816\times 612$. \textbf{Dataset:} To support both stages, we collect noise-calibration data, high-speed motion videos, and blurred videos, while additionally leveraging the publicly available datasets~\citeps{wu2025mipi,wu2024mipi,yunfan2024rgb}.
-Each chip outputs APS RAW frame streams and event streams. \textbf{Implementation:} All experiments utilize NumPy \citeps{harris2020array} and PyTorch \citeps{paszke2019pytorch} on a high-performance server, where we train and test neural networks on a single NVIDIA A100 GPU.
+We conduct experiments in two stages: first, we validate the noise model and calibration framework on real data; second, we evaluate the simulator on real data—assessing temporal accuracy via video frame interpolation~\citeps{ma2025timelens,tulyakov2021time_1} and spatial fidelity via video deblurring~\cite{sun2022event,sun2023event}. \textbf{Sensors:} We evaluate two hybrid event sensors\footnote{\url{ www.alpsentek.com/product}, \texttt{Eiger Model:APX003}}, GEN2 and Eiger, both using a Quad-Bayer~\citeps{gharbi2016deep} APS to increase spatial resolution.
+Within each Quad-Bayer~\citeps{gharbi2016deep} block, GEN2 embeds one white event pixel, whereas Eiger integrates four color-filtered event pixels.
+The APS resolution is $3246\times 2448$, and the EVS resolutions are $1632\times 1224$ and $816\times 612$, respectively. \textbf{Dataset:} To support both stages, we collect noise-calibration data, high-speed motion videos, and blurred videos, while additionally leveraging the publicly available datasets~\citeps{wu2025mipi,wu2024mipi,yunfan2024rgb}.
+Each sensor outputs APS RAW frames and event streams. \textbf{Implementation:} All experiments are conducted with NumPy \citeps{harris2020array} and PyTorch \citeps{paszke2019pytorch} on a single NVIDIA A100 GPU.